Bulgaria expels two Russian diplomats accused of spying | Law-Order

 Bulgaria has expelled two Russian diplomats who prosecutors suspect were involved in spying, giving them 72 hours to leave the Balkan country, the foreign ministry said on Wednesday.

-EU and NATO member Bulgaria, which usually maintains good ties with Russia, has expelled three other Russian diplomats over espionage allegations since last October.
+EU and NATO member Bulgaria, which usually maintains good ties with Russia, has kicked out three other Russian diplomats over espionage allegations since last October.
 It also declined to grant a visa to Russia's incoming defence attache in December.
-"Bulgaria's foreign ministry has declared two Russian diplomats 'persona non grata' and has informed the Russian embassy with a diplomatic note," a ministry spokesman said.
+"Bulgaria's foreign ministry has declared two Russian diplomats 'personae non gratae' and has informed the Russian embassy with a diplomatic note," a ministry spokesman said.

+The Russian Embassy in Sofia said it had received a verbal note concerning staff at its trade mission, but was not provided with any proof that the two had acted in a way incompatible with their official status.
+"The groundless expulsion of Russian diplomats does not correspond to the traditionally constructive nature of bilateral relations," it said in a statement on its website.

-The prosecutors said in a statement that the diplomats had made contact with Bulgarians with access to information related to the country's military-industrial complex and that in some cases financial benefits had been promised and provided.
+In a statement, they said the diplomats had made contact with Bulgarians with access to information related to the country's military-industrial complex and that in some cases financial benefits had been promised and provided.
 Bulgaria was Moscow's most obedient satellite in eastern Europe during Soviet times.
-Despite periodic strains in relations in post-Soviet times, Russia remains Bulgaria's biggest energy supplier.
+Despite periodic strains in relations since then, Russia remains Bulgaria's biggest energy supplier.

 ALSO READ